dorian-roux/Clip-Search-Engine/README.md

 ```

 #### **2° - Obtain the Pinecone Key Parameters**
 Secondly, you must create a find your Picone Key parameters.
 To do so, you need to register in their [website](https://pinecone.io).
-Then you need to find the [Pinecone Console](https://app.pinecone.io/organizations) and keep both the **Pinecone Key** and **Pinecone Env**
+Then you need to find the [Pinecone Console](https://app.pinecone.io/organizations) and keep both the **Pinecone Key Value** and **Pinecone Key Environement**

 #### **3° - Build the Docker Image**
 Thirdly, you need to build the Docker Image based on this repository Dockerfile.
 To do so, you can use the following command.